 More good news: Menswear neutrals are perfect if you ever want to wear any other color that isn’t a part of the menswear neutral category.

 So colors like red, bright green, yellow, purple, and so on?
-All these colors (and a mix of them, like in a plaid button-up shirt, for example) go with menswear neutrals.
+All these colors (and a mix of them, like in a plaid button-up

 Just keep all that in mind.
 For now, here are some outfit examples you can try with your new clothes you just bought.